Effective Methods to Remove Glue from Wood Floors

 Can I use heat to help remove stubborn glue from wood floors?

-Yes, if you apply a heat source like a hairdryer or heat gun carefully, it can soften the glue, making it easier to scrape off without damaging the wood.
+Applying a heat source like a hairdryer or heat gun can soften the glue, making it easier to scrape off without harming the wood.

 What should I do if the glue removal process damages the wood finish?

-Yes, you can sand the affected area lightly and then apply a matching wood finish or sealant to restore its appearance.
+Sanding the affected area lightly and then applying a matching wood finish or sealant can help restore its appearance.

 How can I tell if the glue is water-soluble or solvent-based?

-Yes, if you apply a small amount of water or solvent to the glue and it softens or dissolves, you can determine its type and choose the appropriate removal method.
+Applying a small amount of water or solvent to the glue will help you see if it softens or dissolves, allowing you to choose the right removal method.

 Is it necessary to wear protective gear while removing glue from wood floors?